VFPX/Thor/Docs/TWEeTs/Tweet_24.md

 The natural way to access these field names is to use a connection string to access the SQL Server database.

-Alternatively, you can create an  [SQL Dictionary](Tweet_10.md#SQLDictionary) that contains the names of all tables and their fields, and IntellisenseX will use those field names even if the SQL database is not available. <!-- TBL: Check anchor -->
+Alternatively, you can create an  [SQL Dictionary](Tweet_10.md#SQLDictionary) that contains the names of all tables and their fields, and IntellisenseX will use those field names even if the SQL database is not available.

 The name of the SQL Data Dictionary is entered in the Thor configuration form (and note the typo!)